-As there is a probable risk of transmission of the vaccine virus strain to the infants from breast-feeding mothers, STAMARIL should not be given to nursing mothers unless when clearly needed such as during an outbreak control, and following an assessment of the risks and benefits (see Section 4.4).
-In the case where vaccination is needed, it is recommended to discontinue breast-feeding for at least 2 weeks after vaccination.
+As there is a probable risk of transmission of the vaccine virus strain to the infants from breast feeding mothers, STAMARIL should not be given to nursing mothers unless when clearly needed such as during an outbreak, and only if the potential benefits to the mother outweigh the potential risks, including those to the breastfed child (see Section 4.4.).
+In case vaccination is needed, it is recommended to interrupt breast-feeding for at least 2 weeks following vaccination.